Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Random Matrix Theory and Quantum Chaos

 \subsubsection{Choosing the reference basis}

 The question of how to choose the reference basis is important and a little subtle.
-It turns out that the above construction will almost always lead to eigenvector statistics satisfying the probability distribution of one of the randomness universality classes for an arbitrary basis: A non-random basis will give random eigenvector statistics when expanded in a random basis, and an arbitrary basis will almost always be random.
+It turns out that using an arbitrary basis will almost always lead to eigenvector statistics satisfying the probability distribution of one of the randomness universality classes: Even a non-random basis will give random eigenvector statistics when expanded in a random basis, and an arbitrary basis will almost always be random.
 So the reference basis needs to be chosen in such a way that the eigenvector statistics satisfy one of the universality classes \emph{if and only if} the underlying unitary matrix derives from non-integrable/quantum chaotic dynamics (i.e., is a random matrix), and this means that the reference basis must itself not be random.
 The easiest way to ensure this is to use the eigenbasis of an integrable system unitary as the reference basis: the eigenvector statistics of an integrable system will not satisfy RMT distributions when expanded in the eigenbasis of another integrable system, whereas the eigenvector statistics of a non-integrable system, using the same reference basis, will.
-It must be acknowledged that there is some risk of falling into a circular argument here, but with care, it can be avoided.
-One way to ensure that the reference basis derives from an integrable system is to test the robustness/sensitivity of eigenvectors to small perturbations~\cite{LucaD2016ETH, FeingoldM1986MEC,HaakeF1990RMEF}.
-Under small perturbations, the eigenvectors of a regular quantum system only negligibly differ from the unperturbed basis, while the eigenvectors of perturbed quantum chaotic systems become random matrices in the unperturbed basis~\cite{LucaD2016ETH, FeingoldM1986MEC}.
-However, more straightforwardly, the free, uncoupled evolution of a quantum system (without any non-interacting terms) is integrable by construction.
+Specifically, the free, uncoupled evolution of a quantum system (without any non-interacting terms) is integrable by construction.
 The eigenvectors of the uncoupled system can therefore reliably be used to define a non-random reference basis, and this is the approach taken in this work.